Best Travel Camera? | The Nomad Way on Cameras 5 October, 2012

 Full manual control, larger sensor than a long zoom or compact, they are portable, record quality video, some have flip out screens and a decent zoom range.
 The category seems right, but hows this, Voice Capture once existed on the majority of camera brands but in recent years, the function has been dropped!
 Canon, Sony, Panasonic?
 No or not anymore.
 Nikon, Fujifilm?
 Luckily, Yes.

 Flip out screens...one of the handiest features of a camera is also ignored by many manufacturers.
-The famous Canon G series, namely the G12 complete with a flip out screen is being replaced by the G15 WITHOUT a flip out screen!
+The famous Canon G series, namely the G12 complete with a flip out screen was replaced by the G15 WITHOUT a flip out screen!
 Yet this feature is being used in their long zoom camera and SLR's.
+The G16 has now been announced, sadly the flip out screen is still missing.

 Panasonic, Samsung and Fujifilm also serve up their contenders, with fantastic image quality but have decided to go with small zoom ranges and no flip out screens.
 Sony's new RX100 has been acclaimed by experts as perhaps the best compact ever made.
 It is very impressive, 1 inch sensor and amazing capabilities.
 Yet, it is limited to a 3.8x zoom, no flip out screen, no voice memo recording.
 This can't be an ideal option for travellers!

-This leaves, in our opinion, the Nikon P7700 as the best travel camera available today.
+This left in our opinion, the Nikon P7700 as the best travel camera available.
 Sure it won't match the quality of an SLR, or even the Sony RX100, but the quality will still be outstanding.
 Plus it will make a trustworthy travel companion, allowing you to capture the quality shots you want in the first place and record more of your travel experience.
 Always remember, no matter how good the camera is, it's the actual shot that matters.
-The new Nikon P7700 entails:
+One year on Nikon has launched an updated version, the Nikon P7800.
+Very similar to the P7700, the P7800 adds a high resolution electronic viewfinder to the camera.
+A welcome addition for various conditions such as attempting to track fast moving subjects such as birds.
+The Nikon P7800 entails:

 So Camera manufacturers, who's going to step up to the plate?
 Electronic giants, Sony, Panasonic and Samsung have recently entered the camera market and have basically given us more of the same.
 Who's going to come in Apple'esqu style and give us what we want?
 Just a sneaking suspicion, surely the travel market is by far your largest!